stanjdev/Git-Team-Workflow-Lab/Script.md

 He stopped to listen and noticed a heavy wooden door in the zoo wall was ajar.

 Normally Timmy would leave well enough alone, but he was worried that an animal might escape.
 He stuck his head in the door, the color of the foliage was intense greens, browns and chartreuse, he called out for a zoo keeper but got no response.
+The zookeeper was sleeping in the lion's den.
 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.